comit-network/comit.network/blog/2020-10-06-monero-bitcoin.md

 The current situation allows both parties to abort without any further cooperation, but Alice does not yet have a way to take Bob's bitcoin (unless she waits for `t_2` and Bob hasn't refunded).
 Had she had a way to do so before having committed anything on the Monero blockchain, she could have left Bob empty-handed.
-Only now can Bob safely share with Alice the adaptor signature with his Bitcoin secret key `b` encrypted on Alice's public key `S_a^bitcoin` of the redeem transaction spending from the shared output of the Bitcoin lock transaction to `address_a`.
+Only now can Bob safely share with Alice the adaptor signature with his Bitcoin secret key `b` encrypted on Alice's public key `S_a^bitcoin` of `Tx_redeem` spending from the shared output of the Bitcoin `Tx_lock` to `address_a`.

-Alice can decrypt this adaptor signature into a valid signature on `B`, which she can use in combination with her own signature on `A` to publish the Bitcoin redeem transaction.
+Alice can decrypt this adaptor signature into a valid signature on `B`, which she can use in combination with her own signature on `A` to publish the Bitcoin `Tx_redeem`.
-Bob just has to monitor the Bitcoin blockchain for the redeem transaction and learn Alice's Monero spend secret key `s_a`, leaked to him thanks to the power of adaptor signatures.
+Bob just has to monitor the Bitcoin blockchain for `Tx_redeem` and learn Alice's Monero spend secret key `s_a`, leaked to him thanks to the power of adaptor signatures.

 With control of `s_a` and `s_b`, Bob is the sole owner of the Monero output.
 He does not even need to redeem this to an address provided by his wallet.